ift6758/ift6758.github.io/project.md

 -  Conclusion and future work: briefly summarize your results and list opportunities for future research that seem promising to you but for which you did not find the time within this quarter.

-Formatting guidelines: up to 8 pages, double column, <ACM Proceedings format>(https://www.acm.org/publications/proceedings-template).
+Formatting guidelines: up to 8 pages, double column, [ACM Proceedings format](https://www.acm.org/publications/proceedings-template).
 In case you need more than 8 pages, consider splitting your material in a main paper and an appendix.

 ### Individual report